HououinKyouma01/Megumi_Download/README.md

 TL;DR
 1. Downloading anime episodes and cataloging them accordingly in compliance with kodi and TVDB naming format.

-2. Replacing words/names in subtitles (with regex) based on custom list and automatic remux on download/move.
+2. Automatic replacing words/names in subtitles (with regex) based on custom list and automatic remux on download/move.

 **BACKGROUND**